ahmadfajar/vue-mdbootstrap-docs/src/docs/components/datetime-field.md

 datetime format.
 :::

 ## Picker Selection Modes

 You can use `view-mode` property to use different DateTime picker, but to get the correct value the `value-format` property must be defined.
+Example below, shows you how to enable different picker selection mode.

 ### Date selection mode